Web Design

 Work Reveal

 As a responsible business owner, you’ll probably need convincing before paying to upgrade your web presence to one that includes responsive design.
 However, by opting in, you’ll soon see a return on investment that will make it worthwhile.
-In a nutshell, responsive design is just better than what has gone before, and to keep up with the competition, and you’ll need it too.
+In a nutshell, responsive design is just better than what has gone before, and to keep up with the competition, you’ll need it, too.

 Google has also pointed out that companies with a single responsive website – rather than one standard and one mobile version – are far easier for their bots to discover because there is just one URL.

-Branding is one way we build a relationship of trust with a customer and keep them coming back for more of the same.
+Branding is one way we build a relationship of trust with a customer and keep them coming for more of the same.
 This is pertinent to responsive design for two reasons.
 Firstly, people do not feel confident in a site they cannot easily navigate.
-Second, to create a uniform brand, you’ll need responsive design to produce a consistent web appearance your clients reach you.
+Second, to create a uniform brand, you’ll need responsive design to produce a consistent web appearance so your clients reach you.

 Responsive web design features

-Until recently, web designers created different pages depending on where they would be viewed; for example, a tablet has a different screen resolution to a laptop, so the content would be optimized for viewing on that particular device.
+Until recently, web designers created different pages depending on where they would be viewed; for example, a tablet has a different screen resolution than a laptop, so the content would be optimized for viewing on that particular device.

 Another linchpin of responsive design is the flexible layout.
 This is based on a grid formation, ideal for formatting margins, positioning the key elements of a page, and spacing just right.
 This means a designer is not limited to a certain number of columns; they can choose as many or as few as is appropriate for the page.
 A flexible layout also removes the need to work out the layouts and text size based on pixels.